IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

-action of the IETF Executive Director or the IETF LLC Board has been undertaken in accordance with IETF BCPs or IASA 2.0 operational guidelines, or questions whether the IETF LLC has created and maintained appropriate guidelines, he or she may ask the IETF LLC Board for a formal review of the decision or action.
+action of the IETF Executive Director or the IETF LLC Board has been undertaken in accordance with IETF BCPs or IASA 2.0 operational guidelines, or questions whether the IETF LLC has created and maintained appropriate guidelines, they may ask the IETF LLC Board for a formal review of the decision or action.

 The request for review should be addressed to the IETF LLC Board chair